FARMING

 Veal production is paradigmatic factory farming.
 David Cowles-Hamar

-describes it as follows: "Veal calves are kept in isolation in 5'x2' crates
+describes it as follows: "Veal calves are kept in isolation in 5'x2'

 in which they are unable even to turn around.
-They are kept in darkness much
+They are kept in darkness

 of the time.
-They are given no bedding (in case they try to eat it) and are
+They are given no bedding (in case they try to eat it) and

 fed only a liquid diet devoid of iron and fiber to keep their flesh anemic